watch-wolf/WatchWolf/README.md

    Run `bash WatchWolfSetup.sh --install`.

    If you want to avoid WatchWolf from starting at startup, run `bash WatchWolfSetup.sh --install --disable-startup` instead.

+#### Extra arguments
+1. By default, the build/instalation path is "$HOME/WatchWolf".
+You can change it by adding the `--path new/path` argument.